What is My Favorite Bit?

 Ripping off guidelines directly from John Scalzi’s The Big Idea…

-b) I’ll try to get back to you within two weeks regarding availability and to send you a form to fill out for the required pieces.
+b) We will try to get back to you within two – three weeks if it has been accepted for a spot and send you a form to fill out for the required pieces.

-c) If I have a slot for you, I’ll email you back with a link to a form where you’ll send the required pieces for the post.
-Once the form is filled out you’ll be assigned a date for the post to be published and I’ll email you the date (I will try to respond within a week about a posting date).
+c) Once the form is filled out you’ll be assigned a date for the post to be published and I’ll email you the date (I will try to respond within a week about a posting date).

 d) Once the post is scheduled, I’ll send you a link and a confirmation email (You might not receive the link until the day before the post is scheduled to be published).